 A massive African elephant is drinking water at a waterhole at sunset.
 The sky has the last glowing colors of the sunset in Africa while the blue hour sets in.
 Behind the elephant stand two black rhinos on the other side of the water.
 All three animals show their sides.
 The fading sunset and moon create a warm, beautiful scene under the African night sky.
-There are also dark silhouettes of a tree.
 The red, orange, blue, and black colors cohesively form a tranquil scene.

-African elephants, Loxodonta africana, are in category vulnerable in the IUCN list.
+African elephants, Loxodonta africana, are in the category vulnerable in the IUCN list.

-Discover more elephant photographs from Africa, and Asia, and explore my Tusker portfolio.
-In our photography portfolios, you can buy stock photos and wall art prints on high-quality materials.
+Discover more elephant photographs from Africa and Asia, and explore my Tusker portfolio.
+In our photography portfolios, you can buy stock image licenses and wall art prints on high-quality materials.
 Such as fine art paper, modern metal, Alu-Dibond, canvas, and acrylic print.